vdsabev/var/README.md

         "default": "1.618"
       }

-Floats are parsed just fine without the quotes and type specification.
+But you don't need to to that, floats are parsed just fine without the quotes and type specification.

 What if you don't want a default value, just a strongly typed setting you can depend on: